codemouse/raindrop/README.md

 # Raindrop

-Raindrop is a distributed id generation utility that mimics the MongoDB BSON ObjectID implementation, with a few key tweaks.
+Raindrop is a distributed id generation utility that mimics the MongoDB BSON [ObjectID](http://docs.mongodb.org/manual/reference/object-id/#ObjectIDs-BSONObjectIDSpecification) implementation, with a few key tweaks.

-For information on the original ObjectID spec, see here: [ObjectID](http://docs.mongodb.org/manual/reference/object-id/#ObjectIDs-BSONObjectIDSpecification)

 The Raindrop id is a 24 character hex string that is automatically encoded into a compact 16 character string represented with the following alphabet: